-- 7. The Parties need to significantly enhance the monitoring, management, enforcement, and public awareness efforts concerning their wild turtle populations, export and import trade. - 8.
-Alternatively, Parties may choose to give serious consideration to prohibiting all mass trade in wild-sourced turtles and tortoises within their jurisdiction, with allowance only for trade from certified turtle farming facilities that have developed successful closed-cycle operations, and perhaps limited quantities from closely supervised management schemes focused on offtake of juvenile turtles. - 9.
+- 5. The Parties need to significantly enhance the monitoring, management, enforcement, and public awareness efforts concerning their wild turtle populations, export and import trade. - 6.
+Alternatively, Parties may choose to give serious consideration to prohibiting all mass trade in wild-sourced turtles and tortoises within their jurisdiction, with allowance only for trade from certified turtle farming facilities that have developed successful closed-cycle operations, and perhaps limited quantities from closely supervised management schemes focused on offtake of juvenile turtles. - 7.
 As the specific reporting format on trade in turtles and tortoises as originally included in Res.
 Conf.
-11.9, and refined in Annex 1 of CoP13 Doc.33, has provided highly valuable information and may be more effective than the inclusion of information into the general biennial reports, Parties may wish to re-evaluate how and in what detail they report progress towards implementation of CITES Res.
+11.9 has provided highly valuable information and may be more effective than the inclusion of information into the general biennial reports, Parties may wish to re-evaluate how and in what detail they report progress towards implementation of CITES Res.
 Conf.
-11.9 (Rev. CoP13). - 10.
+11.9 (Rev. CoP13). - 8.
 Confiscated specimens of rare tortoises and freshwater turtles may have great value for conservation efforts.
 Substantial expertise and resources exist within IUCN, the public zoo and aquarium community, and the NGO community to assist Parties to deal with confiscated tortoises and freshwater turtles.
-Parties are urged to engage these partners when evaluating disposal options such as repatriation or addition to insitu or ex-situ conservation breeding programs.
+Parties are urged to engage these partners when evaluating disposal options such as repatriation or addition to in-situ or ex-situ conservation breeding programs.

-It is evident that while progress has been made towards trade regulation, sustainable production systems, and conservation measures, the challenges inherent in ensuring the survival of Asian tortoises and freshwater turtles in the wild remain highly significant, and, on-going analyses and evaluation will be needed.
+It is evident that while progress has been made towards trade regulation, sustainable production systems, and conservation measures, the challenges inherent in ensuring the survival of Asian tortoises and freshwater turtles in the wild remain highly significant.
+In addition to further analyses to be generated by the present study, on-going evaluation will be needed.

-- 11. Non-governmental organizations and the academic sector need to continue researching, recording, analyzing and disseminating status and conservation information. - 12.
+- 9. Non-governmental organizations and the academic sector need to continue researching, recording, analyzing and disseminating status and conservation information. - 10.
 In the course of this study, it has become evident that there remain significant problems relating to management and enforcement of trade in CITES-listed tortoises and freshwater turtles outside the Asian region, in particular for species from Madagascar, and detailed studies of trade problems for turtles outside Asia are warranted.